Acorn Squash with Leftover Stuffing

 - 1 teaspoon paprika

-- 2. When cool enough to handle, scoop out pulp, leaving a 1/4-in. shell (pulp will measure about 3 cups).
+- 2. When cool enough to handle, scoop out flesh, leaving a 1/4-in. shell (flesh will measure about 3 cups).
 Drain water from pan; place squash cut side up in pan and set aside.

-- 3. In a large bowl, combine the pulp, egg, salt and pepper.
+- 3. In a large bowl, combine the flesh, egg, salt and pepper.
 Dissolve bouillon in boiling water; add to squash mixture.
 Add stuffing; spoon into squash shells.
-Top with cheese if desired.
+If desired, top with cheese.
 Sprinkle with paprika.
-Bake, uncovered, at 400° for 20-25 minutes or until heated through.
-Yield: 6 servings.
+Bake, uncovered, at 400° until heated through, 20-25 minutes.
+If desired, top with chopped parsley.